Rukkaiya012/Data-Analysis/README.md

-This project demonstrates basic data analysis and visualization using Python, Pandas, and Matplotlib.
+This project demonstrates basic sales data analysis using Python and Pandas in a Jupyter Notebook environment.
-The dataset used is a CSV file containing sales records, including the date of sale, product category, and sales amount.

-The following is the project workflow:
-Data Creation: Python's Pandas library is used to create a sample CSV file (sales_data.csv).
-Data loading: It involves reading the CSV file into a Pandas DataFrame so that it can be processed.
-Exploratory Data Analysis (EDA): To display the first few rows, verify the types of columns, and calculate basic statistics, the dataset is explored.
-Data Aggregation: To determine the total sales for each product category, sales data is categorized.
-Visualization: Matplotlib is used to create a bar chart that shows sales by category, which facilitates trend interpretation.

-Result:
-Calculated total sales value.
-Sales summary by category is produced.
-Bar charts offer visual insights.

-Libraries & Tools:
+The process involves creating a sample CSV file, reading it into a Pandas DataFrame, performing aggregation with groupby() and sum(), and visualizing the results using Pandas built-in plotting functions.

+⚙ Tools Used
-Python
+Python 3
-Pandas
+Pandas (for data handling and analysis)
-Matplotlib
+Matplotlib (for data visualization)
+Jupyter Notebook / Google Colab (for interactive coding)

+📂 Steps Performed
+Create CSV File
+A sample sales dataset (sales_data.csv) was generated using Pandas and saved locally.

+Load CSV File
+The dataset was read into a Pandas DataFrame using pd.read_csv().

+Explore the Data
+Checked the first few records using .head()
+Displayed data statistics with .describe()

+Data Aggregation
+Grouped sales by category using groupby("Category").sum() to get total sales for each category.

+Data Visualization
+Created bar and line charts using Pandas .plot() Showed visual insights into category-wise sales

+🎯 Outcome
+Learned how to create, read, and analyze CSV files using Pandas.
+Generated meaningful insights from the dataset.
+Created visual charts to better understand the sales data.

 This project is appropriate for novices learning Python since it provides an introduction to data manipulation and visualization.